hundeo:

 • Vomiting

 For bellypain your faithful companion often has a cramped posture.
-Usually the quadruped then moves in a bent posture, i.e. the back is rounded and the belly is usually slightly retracted.
+Mostly the dog then moves in a bent posture, i.e. the back is rounded and the belly is usually slightly retracted.
 In addition, he has a increased salivation has and drools.
 This leads to the fact that he often licks over the muzzle.
 Some dog owners also notice the abdominal pain when the four-legged friend strange, yelping sounds of itself.

 How do I behave with a puppy?